michaelsauter/go-oas-server/README.md

 This project is currently only little more than a proof of concept.
 While the general building blocks are in place, a lot of the API may change.
 Further, some areas are not even covered yet such as generating support for responses.

-Here's an (non-exhaustive) list of what's left to do:
+Here's a (non-exhaustive) list of what's left to do:
 * Support more types and validations
 * Endpoint-level Go dependencies
 * Responses